Mark David Chapman: October–December 1980

 Around 5 p.m., Lennon and his wife Yoko Ono were leaving the Dakota for a recording session at the Record Plant.
-As they walked toward their limousine without saying a word, Chapman held out a copy of Lennon's album Double Fantasy for Lennon to sign.
-Amateur photographer Paul Goresh (1959–2018) was standing by and took a picture as Lennon signed the album.
-Chapman said in an interview that he tried to get Goresh to stay, and he asked another loitering Lennon fan to go out with him that night.
-He suggested that he would not have murdered Lennon that evening if the girl had accepted his invitation or if Goresh had stayed, but he probably would have tried another day.
+As they walked toward their limousine, Chapman, without saying a word, held out a copy of Lennon's album Double Fantasy (1980) for Lennon to sign.
+Amateur photographer Paul Goresh was standing nearby and took a picture as Lennon signed the album.
+Chapman said in an interview that he tried to get Goresh to stay, and he asked another loitering Lennon fan, Jude Stein, to go on a date with him that night.
+In 1992, Chapman suggested that he would not have murdered Lennon that night if Stein had accepted his invitation or if Goresh had stayed, but he would have returned to the Dakota the following day.

 Around 10:50 p.m., Lennon and Ono returned to the Dakota in a limousine.
-They got out of the vehicle, passed Chapman, and walked toward the archway entrance of the building.
-From the street behind them, Chapman fired five hollow-point bullets from a .38 special revolver, four of which hit Lennon in the back and shoulder.
+Yoko got out of the vehicle first, passed Chapman, and walked toward the archway entrance of the building.
+Lennon exited the limousine and walked past him.
+From the sidewalk behind them, Chapman fired five hollow-point bullets from a .38 special revolver, four of which hit Lennon in the back and shoulder.
 One newspaper later reported that Chapman called out "Mr. Lennon" and dropped into a combat stance before firing.
 Chapman said that he does not recall saying anything, and Lennon did not turn around.

-Chapman remained at the scene and appeared to be reading The Catcher in the Rye when the NYPD officers arrived and arrested him without incident.
-The first responders recognized that Lennon's wounds were severe and decided not to wait for an ambulance; they rushed him to Roosevelt Hospital in a squad car.
+Chapman remained at the scene following the shooting and appeared to be reading The Catcher in the Rye when New York City police officers arrived and arrested him without incident.
+The officers recognized that Lennon's wounds were severe and decided not to wait for an ambulance; they rushed him to Roosevelt Hospital in a squad car.
 Lennon was pronounced dead on arrival.
 Three hours later, Chapman told the police, "I'm sure the big part of me is Holden Caulfield, who is the main person in the book.
 The small part of me must be the Devil."